-Because I believe that a client's self-awareness is key to developing self-direction and independence, my counseling practice will be guided by (insert one theoretical orientation).
+Because I believe that a client's self-awareness is key to developing self-direction and independence, my counseling practice will be guided by (insert one theoretical orientation), and my counseling approach will include (insert techniques, approaches, or procedures endorsed by your guiding theory).
 My approach will provide you with methods to solve problems utilizing your own strengths.
 Even when counseling with an individual client, I may attempt to incorporate the entire family when appropriate and possible.
-Occasionally, and with your consent, I may use other approaches to help facilitate your progress in counseling
+Occasionally, and with your consent, I may use other approaches, such as (list other techniques in which you have training, such as sand tray, mindfulness practice, expressive arts, etc.) to help facilitate your progress in counseling